alext234/data-science-selenium/README.md

 ## Built image

-The built docker image is avaible at
+The built docker image is avaible at Dockerhub

 ```
-docker.pkg.github.com/alext234/data-science-selenium/datascience:latest
+alext234/datascience:latest
 ```